firish/Interesting_Engineering/8_RAFT_algorithm.md

 ### 3. **Apache Kafka Raft (KRaft)**:
    - **Usage**: KRaft uses Raft for metadata management.
    - **Context**: Apache Kafka uses KRaft to replace the traditional ZooKeeper-based metadata management with a more streamlined, Raft-based approach, improving consistency and fault tolerance.

-## Conclusion
-In this exploration of the Raft consensus algorithm, we have covered its essential components, including leader election, log replication, safety measures, log compaction, and cluster membership changes.
-Additionally, we examined Raft’s approach to client interactions and its consistency guarantees.
-Raft’s ability to maintain reliable, consistent operations in distributed systems makes it a crucial component in modern distributed networks.